 Wilma Unlimited.
 What can I say?!
-I know when I do my mentor text posts each week, I talk about how powerful this book and that book are, but this book, by far is one of the most moving and powerful books I have read in a long time.
+I know when I do my mentor text posts each week, I talk about how powerful this book and that book are, but this book by far is one of the most moving and powerful books I have read in a long time.
 It was one of those books that I remember hearing about in grad school, then years later purchased out of a scholastic book order catalog.
 Honestly, I hadn’t read it, I had just heard it was good.
 Well, as I was searching my shelves of mentor text, I ran across it.
 As I often do, I was trying to procrastinate just a little, so why not distract myself by reading a book… I can’t possibly be the only one out there that does that—right?
 Anyway, it was bittersweet.
 Why hadn’t I read this before and used it?
 I can’t wait to use it now!
 As I read it, so many ideas popped into my head on how it could be used.
 But, first, let me tell you what it is about.

 No matter what concept you choose to use this mentor text for, it is a must read!
+You definitely need to head to Amazon (aff. link) and pick up your copy of Wilma Unlimited today!